secwest/Install-PwsShim/README.md

 # PWS Shim

-`pws.cmd` is a four-line batch wrapper plus a one-time installer that standardises two PowerShell launch patterns and places them on every shell in Windows.
+`pws.cmd` is a small batch wrapper plus a one-time installer that standardises two PowerShell launch patterns and places them on every shell in Windows.